KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 a failure,
 or a mission.

-In truth, it is none of the above.
+In essence, it is none of the above.

 This declivous centropy is a structural unfolding—
 not a moral deviation.